cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 }
 ```

 Let's start by the end and the `insert` method.
 It follows the same pattern, and uses the `updateWithParams` method to insert an article into the database.
 The SQL statement contains parameters injected using a JSON Array.
 Notice that the order of the parameter matters.
-When the insertion is done (in the handler), we close the connection if requested (`closeConnection` parameter) - this is because we are going to reuse method later.
+When the insertion is done (in the handler), we close the connection if requested (`closeConnection` parameter) - this is because we are going to reuse the method later.
 Finally, we complete or fail the `future` with, on success, a new `Article` containing the generated id.
 So, if the insertion failed, we just forward the failure to the future.
-If the insertion succeed, we map it to an `Article` and complete the future with this value.
+If the insertion succeeded, we map it to an `Article` and complete the future with this value.

 Ok, let's switch to the `createSomeDataIfNone` method.
 Again same pattern.
 But here we need a bit of coordination.
-Indeed, we have need to check whether the database is empty first, and if so insert two articles.
+Indeed, we need to check whether the database is empty first, and if so insert two articles.
 To check if the database is empty, we use `connection.query` retrieving all the articles.
 If the result is not empty, we create two articles that we insert using the `insert` method.
 To execute these two insertions, we use the `CompositeFuture` construct.
-So both actions are executed in concurrently, and when both are done (or one fails) the handler is called.
+So both actions are executed concurrently, and when both are done (or one fails) the handler is called.
 Notice that the connection is not closed.

 ## Putting these pieces together

 It's time to assemble these pieces and see how it works.
 The `start` method needs to be updated to execute the following action:

 1. Retrieve the configuration (already done)
-1. When the configuration is retrieve, create the JDBC client (already done)
+1. When the configuration is retrieved, create the JDBC client (already done)
 1. Retrieve a connection to the database
-1. With this connection, create the table if they do not exist
+1. With this connection, create the table if it does not exist
-1. With the same connection, check whether the database contains article, if not, insert some data
+1. With the same connection, check whether the database contains articles, if not, insert some data
 1. Close the connection
 1. Start the HTTP server as we are ready to _serve_
-1. Report the success of failure of the boot process to `fut`
+1. Report the success or failure of the boot process to `fut`

 Wow... that's a lot of actions.
-Fortunately, we have implemented almost all the required method in a way we can use `Future` composition.
+Fortunately, we have implemented almost all the required methods in a way we can use `Future` composition.
 In the `start` method, replace the end of the code with:

 ```java
 // Start sequence: